1. Route Stats

 14. Water Sources

 Due to their elevation and geological composition, the White Mountains are rich with water sources.
 There are numerous springs, ponds, lakes, rivers, creeks, and streams.
 Many are reliable or definite.
 This is still Arizona and the southwest though - it can get hot and exposed on a sunny day.
 Plus, there is lots of climbing.
 Make sure to carry a few liters at a time and plan ahead for how far it is to the next water source.
+Most of the seasonal water sources noted on the RWGPS map will run in early summer after a wet winter, but may be completely dry after a dry winter or further into the hot summer; don't rely on these too much.

 You may see lakes, reservoirs, or streams that I haven't tagged with a POI on the map.
 That's often because these are more marsh-like with muddy/murky, plant-choked shores that would make obtaining water difficult.
 I avoided tagging these sources in lieu of clearer, more accessible sources.